magao-x/handbook/compute/networking.rst

    exao2                          92      0   6   -    21       0      0   -     -
    exao3                          27      0   6   -    16       0      0   -     -

-If either exao2 or exao3 does not appear, ssh into them and verify ``chronyd`` has started…
+If either exao1 or exao2 does not appear, ssh into them and verify ``chronyd`` has started...

 ::

    $ systemctl is-active chronyd
    active

-…ensure ``exao1`` is reachable via that name…
+...and ensure ``exao2`` is reachable via that name…

 ::